JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_11/lecture.md

 * **Register renaming** renames registers, such that two non-interfering instructions operating over the same register can be executed together.

 * **Branch prediction** predicts which branch will be taken and execute instructions in that branch.
 Misses are costly, as the processor needs to roll back emptying the instruction pipeline.
-The processor state is nor fully restored, which leads to side-channel attacks.
+The processor state is not fully restored, which may lead to side-channel attacks such as Spectre[^1].

 * **speculative prefetching** load instruction / data from memory to processor along the branch that is expected to be taken advance in the hope they will be executed (depends on branch predictions)

 * **Memory management unit** is not shown but takes care of translation of virtual addresses to physical, checking the security bits of pages, etc.

-* **Caches** (three levels) thrive to provide instuctions with data from cache, such that it does not have to wait for the load.
+* **Caches** (three levels) thrive to provide instructions with data from cache, such that it does not have to wait for the load.
 Caches are opaque to the user, he does not control, what will stay in cache.

-* **L1 Cache synchronization** If the processor contains many cores, their L1 cache is atomically synchronized.
+* **L1 Cache synchronization** If the processor contains many cores, their L1 caches are atomically synchronized.

 * **Buffers** are used to cache for example mapping of virtual to physical addresses, partial computations to allow rollbacks.

 * **Interrupt management** CPU can interrupt its execution and transfer the execution to a different location, changing security levels.

+[^1]: Spectre side channel attack on wikipedia.
+[Url]https://en.wikipedia.org/wiki/Spectre_(security_vulnerability))

-**GPU** was from the very beginning designed for maximal throughput achieved by parallelism.
+**GPU** was from the very beginning designed for maximal throughput, primarily achieved by parallelism.
 The reason for this is simple.
-Imagine that you need to render a 4K image (resolution 3840 × 2160 = 8 294 400 pixels) with refresh rate 60fps in the first person shooter game.
+Imagine that you need to render a 4K image (resolution 3840 × 2160 = 8 294 400 pixels) with refresh rate 60fps in a first person shooter game.
 This means that you need to compute intensities of 0.5G pixels per second.
-But, the program computing the intensity of a pixel is the same, as what you do is a something like
+Leaving our some details, this program for computing the intensity of a pixel may look something like this
 ```julia
 for (i,j) in Itertors.Product(1:2160, 1:3840)
 	image[i,j] = compute_insity(i, j)
 end
 ```
-and the computation of intensities `compute_insity(i, j)` does not contain many branches.
-Therefore the GPU goes for massive parallelism while simplifying each Core the the bare minimum leaving all difficulties up to the programmer / compiler.
-Below we see a high-level view on Nvidia's GPU.
+, where the computation of intensities `compute_insity(i, j)` does not contain many branches.
+As a result GPUs have been designed for massive parallelism with each core being as simple as possible, leaving all difficulties up to the programmer / compiler.
+An illustration of a modern gpu architecture is show on the example of NVidia's GPU.
 ![nvidia-gpu](nvidia-gpu.jpg)
 ![nvidia-gpu](nvidia-kepler.jpg)
 1. The chip contains many streaming multi-processors (SM).
-Normally, each streamming processor would be called core, as it is an indivisible unit, but NVidia decided to call "a core" a unit inside the streaming multi-processor performing stream of operations over a set of 32bit registers.
+Normally, each streaming processor would be called core, as it is an indivisible unit, but NVidia decided to call "a core" a unit inside the streaming multi-processor performing stream of operations over a set of 32bit registers.
-2. Each streaming multi-processor contains (possibly multiple blocks of) 32-way (32-wide) SIMT units (Nvidia calls that *CUDA Core*), shared memory (managed cache) and register file (16k registers, but shared between all threads).
-Therefore a pascal P-100 can have up to 64×4×32 = 8192 cores, which certainly sounds cool in comparison to for example 24 cores of normal processors, but.
+2. Each streaming multi-processor contains (possibly multiple blocks of) 32-way (32-wide) SIMT units (NVidia calls that *CUDA Core*), shared memory (managed cache) and register file (16k registers, but shared among all threads).
+Therefore a pascal P-100 can have up to 64×4×32 = 8192 cores, which certainly sounds cool in comparison to for example 24 cores of normal processors, but given the architecture limitation we cannot expect proportional speedup.
 3. Each streaming multi-processors (SM) has one instruction fetch and decode unit, which means that *all* CUDA cores of that SM *has to* execute the same instruction at a given cycle.
 This simplifies the design.
 The execution model therefore roughly corresponds to vector (SIMD) registers in normal CPU, but CUDA cores are not as restricted as SIMD registers.
-NVidia therefore calls this computation model single instruction mulptiple threads (SIMT).
+NVidia therefore calls this computation model single instruction multiple threads (SIMT).
 Main differences:
     1. SIMD requires the memory to be continuous while SIMT does not.
     2. The programming mdel of SIMT is explicitly scalar while that of SIMD is explicitly vector.
-32 CUDA cores each operating over 32 bit registers would be equal to 1024 long vector (SIMD) registers.
-Modern Intel XEON processors has 256 / 512 long registers, which seems similar, as said above in order to use them the data has to be aligned in memory and sometimes they has to be on a particular offset, which might be difficult to achieve in practice (but to be fair, if the data are not aligned in GPU, the loading of data is very inefficcient).
+32 CUDA cores each operating over 32bit registers would be equal to 1024bit long vector (SIMD) registers.
+Modern Intel XEON processors has 256 bit / 512 bit long registers, which seems similar, as said above in order to use them the data has to be aligned in memory and sometimes they has to be on a particular offset, which might be difficult to achieve in practice (but to be fair, if the data are not aligned in GPU, the loading of data is very inefficient).
 4. 16k registers per SM might seem like a lot, but they are shared between all threads.
 In modern GPUs, each SM supports up to 2048 threads, which means there might be just 8 32-bit registers per thread.
 5. GPUs do not have virtual memory, interrupts, and cannot address external devices like keyboard and mouse.
 6. GPUs can switch execution contexts of "set of threads" at no cost.
-In comparison the context switch in CPU is relatively expensive (we need to at least save the content of registers, which is usually sped by having two sets of registers).
-This helps to hide latencies, when a set of threads are stalled (they wait for memory access, synchronizing with others).
+In comparison the context switch in CPU is relatively expensive (we need to at least save the content of registers, which is usually sped up by having two sets of registers).
+This helps to hide latencies, when a set of threads is stalled (they wait for memory access, synchronizing with others).
-7. The programmer deal with "raw" storage hierarchy.
-This means that the programmer has to manage what will be and what will not be in cache by itself, on GPU, they are exposed and you decide what will be loaded into the cache.
+7. The programmer deals with "raw" storage hierarchy.
+This means that we have to manage what will be and what will not be in cache, on GPU.
-8. Caches are synchronized only within a single SM, this is unlike in CPU, where L1 caches are synchronized across cores, according to some leading in bottleneck in having more cores.
+8. Caches are synchronized only within a single SM, this much simpler in comparison with CPU, where L1 caches are synchronized across cores, which according to some researchers may presents a bottleneck with increasing number of CPU cores.
 9. SM has relatively low frequency clocks, which helps to deal with thermal problems.
 10. The memory in SM is divided into 16 banks, write operations to a bank is sequential.
 If two threads are writing to the same bank, this write is sequential, therefore one thread(s) has to wait while the other finishes (stalling).